 Samaria Gorge, set in the White Mountains of western Crete, is a majestic must-visit destination for all those who visit the stunning Greek Island.
 Scenic, well-marked hiking trails guide visitors through pristine forest, dense with cypress and pine trees.
-Springtime at the Samaria Gorge is particularly picturesque when millions of colorful wildflowers are in bloom.
+Springtime at the Samaria Gorge is particularly picturesque when millions of colourful wildflowers are in bloom.

 Hiking the Gorge